SurniaUlula/wpsso-plm/readme.txt

 <h3>WPSSO PLM Premium Features</h3>

 The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
 If your site includes posts / pages about specific places, then you may want the Premium version to select specific places for your post / page content.
+You may also want the WPSSO JSON Premium add-on to express place information as Schema Place markup in JSON-LD format.

-* Adds a Schema Place tab in the Document SSO metabox to select an address or enter custom address information for the content.
+* Adds a Schema Place tab in the Document SSO metabox to select an existing place or enter custom place information for the content.

-<h3>Markup Examples</h3>

-* [Markup Example for a Restaurant](http://wpsso.com/docs/plugins/wpsso-schema-json-ld/notes/markup-examples/markup-example-for-a-restaurant/) using the WPSSO PLM add-on to manage the place information (address, geo coordinates, business hours – daily and seasonal, restaurant menu URL, and accepts reservation values).

 <h3>WPSSO Core Plugin Required</h3>